dahlsailrunner/knowyourtoolset-blog/content/2023/05/system-commandline.md

 ---
 title: "Using the System.CommandLine Package to Create Great CLI Programs" # Title of the blog post.
 date: 2023-05-06T05:51:55-05:00 # Date of post creation.
-description: "System.CommandLine adds a great usability boost to almost any .NET console app you may create." # Description used for search engine.
+summary: "System.CommandLine adds a great usability boost to almost any .NET console app you may create." # Description used for search engine.
 codeMaxLines: 30 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 thumbnail: "/images/CLI-iteration-1.png" # Sets thumbnail image appearing inside card on homepage.